pin3da/HPC/README.md

 This taks aims to use CUDA in a distributed system.
 We are trying to use different GPUS on the same node, and different nodes connected to each other.

-For this taks we used a [Number Theoretic Transform](http://en.wikipedia.org/wiki/Discrete_Fourier_transform_%28general%29#Number-theoretic_transform) as example.
+For this task we used a [Number Theoretic Transform](http://en.wikipedia.org/wiki/Discrete_Fourier_transform_%28general%29#Number-theoretic_transform) as example.

 You can see the code [here](https://github.com/pin3da/HPC/tree/master/final_task)